Ehrgein/Ehrgein/README.md

 ## Hello there!  👋

-### I'm Alexis, a frontend developer based in Buenos Aires who's very passionate about creating responsive, beautiful, functional websites.
+### I'm Alexis, a frontend developer based in Buenos Aires who's very passionate about creating responsive, beautiful, functional websites

 ### I mostly work with React, but I'm interested in learning Vue/Next js.